- Squid Game has been renewed for a second season

 Squid Game season 2 release date

-There’s been no confirmed release date for new episodes on the streamer's part, but Squid Game's creator, Hwang Dong-hyuk, revealed (opens in new tab)in September that production will begin on season 2 next year, in preparation for a 2024 release.
+There’s been no confirmed release date for new episodes on the streamer's part, but Squid Game's creator, Hwang Dong-hyuk, revealed in October (via Vanity Fair) that he hopes Squid Game season 2 will release in 2024 at the latest.
+Hwang has also confirmed that production will begin on season 2 at some point in 2023.

 Back in June, the director confirmed – in an open letter to Twitter (see below) – that he'd submitted a script for his upcoming movie project, Killing Old People Club, and that he planned to dedicate the coming months towards writing Squid Game season 2.
 It figures, then, that shooting on new episodes is now due to begin in 2023.